|

 Jacob had had many children by the time the Lord allowed Rachel to have a son.
 31:8 "If he (Laban) spoke thus, 'The speckled shall be your wages,' then all the flock brought forth speckled; and if he spoke thus, 'The striped shall be your wages,' then all the flock brought forth striped."
 This is a great example of how God can work in the background.
 Jacob had no control over what Laban would say nor what God would do.
 God continued to show His favor for Jacob in what happened here.
 God has a plan for each of us and continues to work in the background.
 (DRM 11/21/07) 31:24 Then God came to Laban the Aramean in a dream at night and said to him, "Be careful not to say anything to Jacob, either good or bad."

-I read this chapter as I knew it would refer to dreams.
+Esau's land as God had directed him to return to his own country (v.
+9).
 32:11 Deliver me, I pray, from the hand of my brother, from the hand of Esau; for I fear him, that he will come and attack me and the mothers with the children.

 This is just part of Jacob's prayer to God.
 He knew that the Lord directed him